Benedict Biscop Prince Bishop School Teaching Alliance Leading School

 DfE’Model Music Curriculum

-We want our children to have a rich cultural experience, we carefully plan opportunities into our curriculum for children to attend performances and workshops within our locality and region.
-This helps our children to gain real-life experiences, developing a passion for music they can take with them for life
+As we want our children to have a rich cultural experience, we carefully plan additional opportunities into our curriculum for children to attend performances and workshops within our locality and region.
+This helps our children to gain real-life experiences, developing a passion for music they can take with them for life.
+These include:

 Choir